A Seat at the Table

 If instead, we find that we want a different table, we’re not without challenges.
 Now the onus is ours to define the objectives, the rules, the criteria for participating, and we must invite those we want to participate.
 Yet, instead of encountering the eager acceptance of a child who is invited to move up to the adult table, we may find reluctance to accept our invitation.
 It remains for us to prove, whether attendee or host, what’s it in for everyone else.
 Ironically, we see the table as a benefit to us, but effective table management and participation requires us to focus on how others will benefit.

 The bottom line is that everyone wants to be heard, to be included, to be treated as equals, whether we are children at a holiday dinner, employees in the workplace, or marginalized individuals in society.
 The “table” has become a symbol for that opportunity.
 However, we are not always good guests or good hosts.
-For this reason, we’ve chosen the table as the theme for our Best Practices conference to be held September 19-21 in Baltimore.
+For this reason, we’ve chosen the table as the theme for our Best Practices conference to be held online, September 19-21.
 We’ll be digging into to how to be good hosts our own tables, enticing the active participation of our team at our management table and our customers at our user experience table, and how to be good guests at the developer’s table and our own manager’s table.
 I hope you can join us.

 About the Author: Dawn Stevens is CIDM’s Director and President of Comtech Services.
 She has over 30 years of practical experience in virtually every role within a documentation and training department including project management, instructional design, writing, editing, and multimedia programming.